The Cost of an Ineffective Training Program

-We all have the ability to record, thanks to smartphones and GoPros, but with a training video, you need strategic instructional design.
+We all have the ability to record, thanks to smartphones and GoPros, but when creating an effective training video, you need strategic instructional design.

 Instructional Design is defined as “a systematic process that is employed to develop education and training programs in a consistent and reliable fashion” (Reiser, Dempsey, 2007).

-Learning Style: There are learners of many different adult learning styles and we have to tailor our programs to meet the needs of them all.
+2. Learning Style: There are learners of many different adult learning styles and we have to tailor our employee training programs to meet the needs of them all.

 For visual learners, keep the design simple and clean.
 If there’s too much going on your learner will be distracted and the chance of them learning and retaining the information will go down.

 For your audio learners, you want the information to be clear and easily understood.
 No distracting accents or speech patterns.
-Limit the amount of sound of effects that you use.
+Limit the number of sound effects that you use.

 For all of your learners, limit the amount of text that you have on the screen at one time.
 According to the Miller’s Theory, adult learners are able to store between five to nine items of information at once in their short-term memory.
 Any more than that, information is lost.

-Captivating Content: When a learner is engaged, it creates momentum for the learner and others.
+When a learner is engaged, it creates momentum for the learner and others.
 Engagement causes movement and behavior change.
-After a program, the learner will apply what they learned.
+After an employee training program, the learner will apply what they learned.
 When they see the success of the new behaviors, they will want to build on it.
 Success breeds more success.
 In addition, other learners who can see that learner’s success will be inspired to participate.

-Are you interested in adding video training courses to your training program?
+Are you interested in adding video training courses to your employee training program?

 HSI off-the-shelf eLearning courses can be used as pre-work to an instructor-led training program, during group training to bring together employees of different skill levels, for post-retention of information learned during a classroom training session, and as a follow-up to help employees retain training knowledge in their long-term memory.